nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri Oct 25 2024)
+### Joke of the day (Sat Oct 26 2024)
 <!-- joke -->
->Chuck Norris once ate three 72 oz. steaks in one hour.
-He spent the first 45 minutes having sex with his waitress.
+>Human cloning is outlawed because of Chuck Norris, because then it would be possible for a Chuck Norris roundhouse kick to meet another Chuck Norris roundhouse kick.
+Physicists theorize that this contact would end the universe.
 <!-- /joke -->

-*Last update: Fri, 25 Oct 2024 00:51:33 GMT*
+*Last update: Sat, 26 Oct 2024 00:49:46 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)